-Section V - DOH/Department of Correctional Services (DOCS) Eyeglass Project
+Section V - DOH/Department of Correctional Services (DOCS) Eyeglass Project (Wallkill Optical Laboratory)

-This project was jointly implemented, in 1994, by the former Department of Social Services, now the Department of Health (DOH), and the Department of Correctional Services (DOCS) for Medicaid recipients whose county of fiscal responsibility is a county other than New York City.
-The county codes for the participating counties are found in the Third Party Information section under Information for All Providers.
-The county codes are part of the MEVS eligibility response.
-All eyeglass materials for these recipients are fabricated at the Wallkill Optical Laboratory at the Wallkill Correctional Facility in Wallkill, New York.
-All ophthalmic dispensers are required to order materials listed in the Procedure Code Section of this manual, (excluding code V2600, Hand held low vision aid), from DOCS.
-Ophthalmic dispensers will not be reimbursed for ophthalmic materials from their own inventories that are dispensed to these recipients.
+This project was jointly implemented, in 1994, by the former Department of Social Services, now the Department of Health (DOH), and the Department of Correctional Services (DOCS) for Medicaid enrollees whose county of fiscal responsibility is a county other than NYC or by NYC optical providers who opt to use the Wallkill Optical Laboratory.
+This program does not apply to Medicaid enrollees who are enrolled in managed care programs that include eyeglass lenses and frames as a contract benefit for plan enrollees.

+All eyeglass materials for these enrollees are fabricated at the Wallkill Optical Laboratory at the Wallkill Correctional Facility in Wallkill, New York.
+Ophthalmic dispensers are required to order materials listed in the Procedure Code Section of this manual, (excluding code V2600, Hand held low vision aid), from DOCS.

+Ophthalmic dispensers will not be reimbursed for ophthalmic materials from their own inventories that are dispensed to these enrollees unless the exception criteria apply (See Provider Exceptions).

-Effective April 1, 2001 upstate ophthalmic dispensers have the option of ordering eyeglass materials for Medicaid recipients who are included in District 97 (responsibility of the Office of Mental Health), and District 98 (responsibility of the Office of Mental Retardation and Developmental Disabilities) from the Wallkill Laboratory.
+Upstate ophthalmic dispensers have the option of ordering eyeglass materials for Medicaid enrollees who are included in County Code 97 (responsibility of the Office of Mental Health), County Code 98 (responsibility of the Office of Mental Retardation and Developmental Disabilities), and County Code 99 (Breast and Cervical Cancer Treatment Program) from the Wallkill Laboratory.